Compact Quantum Homogeneous K\"ahler Spaces

-Spectral triples are important primarily because they provide unbounded representatives for $K$-homology classes.
-For a spectral triple $(A,\H,D)$, its {\em bounded transform} is the operator
+One reason why spectral triples are important is that they provide unbounded representatives for $K$-homology classes.
+For a spectral triple $(A,\mathcal{H},D)$, its {\em bounded transform} is the operator

 defined via the functional calculus.
-Denoting by $\ol{A}$ the closure of $\lambda(A)$ \wrt the operator topology of $\mathbb{B}(\H)$, a Fredholm module is given by $(\H, \lambda, \frak{b}(D))$.
+A Fredholm module is given by $(\mathcal{H}, \lambda, \frak{b}(D))$.
 (See \cite{CP1} for details.)
-The index of the Fredholm operator $D_+$ is clearly equal to the index of the bounded transform.
+The index of the Fredholm operator $D^+:H_0 \to \mathcal{H}_1$ is clearly equal to the index of the bounded transform.
 Since the index is an invariant of $K$-homology classes, a spectral triple with non-zero index has a non-trivial associated $K$-homology class